Year over year, the overall value of Uruguay’s exports accelerated by 35.6% compared to $7 billion for 2020.

-From a continental perspective, 40.1% of Uruguay exports by value were delivered to Asian countries while 34% were sold to Latin America excluding Mexico but including the Caribbean importers.
-Uruguay shipped another 11.5% worth of goods to Europe.
+From a continental perspective, 40.5% of Uruguay exports by value was delivered to Latin America excluding Mexico but including the Caribbean countries while 29.8% was sold to importers in Asia.
+Uruguay shipped another 13.1% worth of goods to Europe with 12.6% going to buyers in North America.

-Given Uruguay’s population of 3.54 million people, its total $9.51 billion in 2021 exports translates to roughly $2,700 for every resident in the South American country.
-That dollar metric exceeds the average $2,000 per capita one year earlier in 2020.
+Given Uruguay’s population of 3.57 million people, its total $9.2 billion in 2023 exports translates to roughly $2,600 for every resident in the South American country.
+That dollar metric lags the average $3,100 per capita one year earlier in 2022.

 Uruguay’s Top 10 Exports

-In second place for improving export sales was live animals which rose 87.3%.
+In second place for improving export sales was animal or vegetable fats, oils and waxes which advanced by 19%.

-Uruguay’s shipments of meat posted the third-fastest gain in value up by 54.7%.
+Uruguay’s shipments of milling products, malt and starches posted the third-fastest gain in value, up by 19% year over year.

 Products Generating Uruguay’s Largest Trade Surpluses